1989 Loma Prieta earthquake: 1989 World Series and television coverage

 Michaels: Yes, it certainly did!
 Heh!
 We're still here!
 Heh!
 We are still, as we can tell, on the air, and I guess you are hearing us, even though we have no picture and no return audio, and we will be back, we hope, from San Francisco, in just a moment.

 The combined screams of excitement and panic from fans who had no idea of the devastation elsewhere could be heard in the background.
-ABC then switched to episodes of Roseanne and The Wonder Years, which were on standby for a rain delay situation, while attempting to restore electricity to its remote equipment.
-The first television news report of the earthquake, filed by reporter Mark Coogan, came over KABC-TV in Los Angeles at 5:11 pm PDT.
+After airing several commercials for Acura, Tylenol, and Michelin, alongside two network promos, ABC then switched to the rerun of recently aired episodes of Roseanne and The Wonder Years, which were on standby for a rain delay situation, while attempting to restore electricity to its remote equipment.
+The first television news report of the earthquake, filed by reporter Mark Coogan, came over KABC-TV in Los Angeles at 5:11 p.m.
+PDT.
 KGO-TV, the local owned-and-operated ABC station in San Francisco, lost power for almost 15 minutes upon the start of the earthquake, before beginning its coverage with anchor Cheryl Jennings.
+On KGO-TV's feed during the outage, the network's "World Series" telop graphic was replaced with a station identification slide, recycled from the network's 1986-87 "Together" campaign, with "Please Stand By" text on top of the Circle 7 logo.

-With anchorman Ted Koppel in position in Washington, D.C., ABC News began continuous coverage of the quake at 5:32 pm PDT, with Al Michaels, in the process, becoming a de facto on-site reporter for ABC.
+With anchorman Ted Koppel in position in Washington, D.C., ABC News began continuous coverage of the quake at 5:32 p.m.
+PDT, with Al Michaels, in the process, becoming a de facto on-site reporter for ABC.
 CBS News also began coverage around that same time with coverage from its San Francisco affiliate KPIX-TV.
 About an hour later, NBC News also began continuous coverage with Tom Brokaw anchoring and featuring local coverage from its then-San Francisco affiliate, KRON-TV.
 A Goodyear Blimp had already been overhead to cover the baseball game, and ABC used it to capture images of damage to the Bay Bridge and other locations.
+The blimp pilot John Clayton reported that he felt four bumps during the quake.
 Local Fox affiliate KTVU was knocked off the air for over 90 minutes before returning to the air with a raw feed fed from one of the station's remote trucks.
 KTVU anchors Dennis Richmond and Elaine Corral began their coverage from the station's parking lot, as power had not yet been restored to that section of Oakland.

 One person died when a five-story tower collapsed at St. Joseph's Seminary in Santa Clara County.